shaansakraney/shaansakraney/README.md

 taking many sensors and turning them into one good answer about where something is and what it's saying.

+**Currently:** Building and learning in the Audio, Sensing, and Radar spaces.

 **Last Summer:** DSP intern at QSC, working with the Audio AI Processing team on microphone-array direction-of-arrival estimation (SRP-PHAT, GCC-PHAT).